hamvocke/dotfiles/X/README.md

     xrdb ~/.Xresources

+For locking the screen automatically the configuration relies on `xautolock` (will be started automatically in the `.xinitrc`) so make sure you install it accordingly or configure a different locking mechanism (like `xscreensaver`).

 ## Colors
 You can define your own colors in `.Xresources`.
 These colors will then be picked up by several applications, e.g. xterm/urxvt or i3.
 A good alternative is to simply grab a colorscheme you like from [Chris Kempson's Base16 repo](https://github.com/chriskempson/base16-xresources).